voxel51/fiftyone/CONTRIBUTING.md

 important to ensure that users' workflows continue to operate as expected.
 Accordingly, please take care to consider backwards compatibility when introducing changes to the FiftyOne codebase.
-If you are unsure of the backwards compatibility implications of a particular change, feel free to ask an FiftyOne committer or community member for input.
+If you are unsure of the backwards compatibility implications of a particular change, feel free to ask a FiftyOne maintainer or community member for input.

 ## Developing changes to FiftyOne